Contents

 $N8N_BASIC_USER = "admin"

-# Generate a decent random password and a 32-byte hex encryption key
+# Generate a strong random password for PostgreSQL and a 32-byte hex encryption key

 Add-Type -AssemblyName System.Security